vituri/TDA_workshop_EBT2024/README.md

 - Quick intro on Julia: basic math and data manipulation, its advantages over other languages like R and Python, how to run code;
 - Dealing with data: import and explore datasets from several types of sources like CSV, meshes and images;
 - A bit of data science: how to clean data, normalize coordinates, explore and visualize it;
-- TDA techniques: create simplicial complex, calculate persistent homology, visualize and interpret the Mapper graph, try different settings;
+- TDA techniques: create graphs and simplicial complexes, calculate persistent homology, visualize and interpret the Mapper graph, cluster data with ToMATo;
+- Machine learning basics: why "pure TDA" is not enough?
 - TDA like a pro: Try to reproduce some results found in TDA papers.

 The minicourse will be more useful if the attendee be able to run code in its own computer along with the explanations (although this is not a pre-requisite).
 The complete instructions and code used are available at https://github.com/vituri/TDA_workshop_EBT2024.
-The material presented is available as a book at https://vituri.github.io/TDA_workshop_EBT2024/.
+The material presented is available as a Quarto book at https://vituri.github.io/TDA_workshop_EBT2024/.

 # To-do: